How to Get Married in Australia

 Who gives who away?

 There is no requirement to give anyone away.
-It is the Bride’s choice if she wishes for someone to give her away, accompany or present her at the wedding ceremony.
+It is a personal choice for either of the parties to have someone give them away, accompany or present them at the wedding ceremony.

 Do we need a marriage licence?

 There is no licence to marry in Australia.
 You must however, lodge a Notice of Intended Marriage with me as your authorised Celebrant at least one month before the intended date of the wedding ceremony.
 Are you in a hurry?
 I assist you with the process for a ‘shortening of time.’
 Just ask me about this application.
 A prescribed authority can shorten this one-month waiting time period under certain circumstances.